AOBTenn/Network-Traffic-Within-Microsoft-Azure/README.md

 Get Linux Vm Private Ip Address

-Vm in Azure -> Click Linux Vm -> Copy orm Notem Private Ip Address
+Vm in Azure -> Click Linux Vm -> Copy or Note Private Ip Address

-In Windows 10 Vm -> Rt Click Start -> Run Powershell -> Type ping, spacem, Linux Private Ip Address -> Enter
+In Windows 10 Vm -> Rt Click Start -> Run Powershell -> Type "ping, space, Linux Private Ip Address" -> Enter

-9. Observe results of ping
+9. Observe Results of Ping

 If done correctly you can see the IMCP traffic filtered in Wireshark.
 You will see a request and a reply in both Wireshark and Powershell.

 Now we are going to configure the Linux Vm virtual firewall and observe it's effects on network traffic.

-10. Start a continuous ping (windows 10 Vm to Linux Vm)
+10. Start a Continuous Ping (windows 10 Vm to Linux Vm)

-In Windows 10 Vm -> Powershell -> Type ping, space, Linux Private Ip Address, space, -t (will make non-stop ping) -> Enter
+In Windows 10 Vm -> Powershell -> Type "ping, space, Linux Private Ip Address, space, -t" (will make non-stop ping) -> Enter

-11. Observe results of continuous ping
+11. Observe results of Continuous Ping

-12. Configure Linux Vm virtual firewall
+12. Configure Linux Vm Virtual Firewall

-Vm in Azure -> Click Linux Vm -> Networking -> Network settings -> Network Security Group -> Settings -> Inbound Security Rules -> Add -> Source: Any -> Source Port: * -> Destination: Any -> Destination Port: * -> Protocal: ICMP v4 -> Action: Deny -> Priority: 290 (Enter number lower than current lowest rule to supersede prior rules) -> Add
+Vm in Azure -> Click Linux Vm -> Networking -> Network Settings -> Network Security Group -> Settings -> Inbound Security Rules -> Add -> Source: Any -> Source Port: * -> Destination: Any -> Destination Port: * -> Protocal: ICMP v4 -> Action: Deny -> Priority: 290 (Enter number lower than current lowest rule to supersede prior rules) -> Add

-13. Observe Ping traffic as firewall configuration takes effect
+13. Observe Ping Traffic as firewall configuration takes effect

 In Powershell the request will time out while in Wireshark there will be a spream of "no response" after a "request in."
 This shows that the new rule took effect and the firewall is blocking the traffic to the Linux Vm.

-14. Re-enable Linux Vm Firewall
+14. Disable Linux Vm Firewall Configuration

 Vm in Azure -> Click Linux Vm -> Networking -> Network settings -> Network Security Group -> Settings -> Inbound Security Rules -> Delete Rule 290 (or highest priorty)

-15. Observe Ping traffic as firewall configuration takes effect
+15. Observe Ping Traffic as firewall configuration takes effect

 In Powershell there will be a spream of "replys" while in Wireshark there will be a spream of "Request" and "reply."
 This shows that once the new rule deletion took effect the firewall stopped blocking the traffic to the Linux Vm.

-16. Stop ping and Capture
+16. Stop Ping and Capture

-In Powershell -> Press Contral c -> Wireshark -> Stop botton
+In Powershell -> Press Contral C (on keyboard) -> Wireshark -> Stop Botton

 17. Filter SSH Traffic

-In Windows 10 Vm -> In Wireshark -> In Search bar -> Type SSH -> enter -> Start New Capture
+In Windows 10 Vm -> In Wireshark -> In Search Bar -> Type SSH -> Enter -> Start New Capture

 Wireshark will now filter our all other network/port traffic execpt SSH traffic

-In Powershell -> Type ssh space labuser@ "<" Linux Vm private Ip Address ">" -> enter
+In Powershell -> Type ssh space labuser@ "<" Linux Vm private Ip Address ">" -> Enter

 18. Observe SSh Traffic

-Continue Connectin (In Powershell) -> Yes -> Enter -> Observe Capture is Wireshark -> type password for Linux Vm (In Powershell) -> Observe more traffic -> Observe Powershell id prompt change
+Continue connectin (In Powershell) -> Yes -> Enter -> Observe Capture is Wireshark -> Type password for Linux Vm (In Powershell) -> Observe more traffic -> Observe Powershell Id prompt change

 In Powershell -> Type "Exit" -> Enter -> Observe the Capture in Wireshark